-This ran in the Chicago Tribune on the op-ed page as a guest commentary on 11/27/2013, the day before Thanksgiving.
+A version of this ran in the Chicago Tribune as a guest commentary on 11/27/2013, the day before Thanksgiving.
 Since it was written many stores, notably Target, have decided to remain closed on Thanksgiving.

 Why are we whining about a “War on Christmas” when it is really Thanksgiving that is under fire?

-This year Macy's and many others will be open Thanksgiving Day and Black Friday starts on Thursday.
-It was bad enough that scores of stores opened at midnight, leaving little time for sleep, but now employers are forcing their "valued" employees to leave their food, family, and fellowship, and work through the meal and through the night, not to mention that they are enticing shoppers to leave the dirty dishes in search of bargains.
+This year many stores will be open Thanksgiving Day.
+It was bad enough that scores of stores opened at midnight, Thursday leaving little time for sleep, but now employers are forcing their “valued” employees to leave their food, family, and fellowship, and work through the meal and through the night, not to mention that they are enticing shoppers to leave the dirty dishes in search of bargains.

 This is all the more outrageous because Thanksgiving is the quintessential All-American holiday, more important and meaningful than any other American holiday, including Independence Day.

 Think about this: We are a nation of immigrants.
 We are all descendants of immigrants, even native Americans.
 Everybody here from someplace else.
 Every nationality on earth, every culture, every language.
 As we have just seen, politics and religion divide us deeply and profoundly.
 But once a year we get together with our friends and families, fractious though they may be, give thanks to our various gods, to our hosts, to each other, and share a feast.